 IOWA GAMING ASSOCIATION

 The Iowa Council of Foundations (ICoF) and the Iowa Gaming Association (IGA) are releasing their joint annual report to the legislature and many other key stakeholders this week.
-It is entitled "Building Iowa's Communities Through Philanthropy: A Snapshot of the 2011-2012 County Endowment Fund Program and Grants Made by Casino Nonprofit Organizations."
+It is entitled "Building Iowa's Communities Through Philanthropy: A Snapshot of the 2012-2013 County Endowment Fund Program and Grants Made by Casino Nonprofit Organizations."

-Now in its seventh year, the County Endowment Fund Program was created by an initiative of the Iowa legislature to utilize a percentage of Iowa's commercial casinos' gaming tax revenues.
-It crea tes a strong community foundation infrastructure in the 85 counties that do not hold a state-issued gaming license.
+Now in its eighth year, the County Endowment Fund Program was created by an initiative of the Iowa legislature to utilize a percentage of Iowa's commercial casinos' gaming tax revenues.
+It creates a strong community foundation infrastructure in the 85 counties that do not hold a state-issued gaming license.
 Since the 2005 inception 15,984 grants have been awarded totaling over $54 million.

 The publication is available for download on the ICoF's website for Community Foundations (http://www.IowaCommunityFoundations.org) and the Iowa Gaming Association's site (http://www.iowagaming.org).